parthp137/Axion/README.md

 All transitions and interactions are implemented using JavaScript.

 ## Limitations
-- No backend integration for saving data
+- No backend integration for saving form data
 - Form submissions are not stored or emailed
 - Static images (no CDN fallback)
-- Single-page layout (no routing)
+- Single-page structure (no routing)

 ## Future Enhancements
 - Backend storage for form submissions